On the canonical filtration of an irreducible representation: On the canonical filtration of an irreducible representation

-Much work has been devoted to the construction of canonical bases in finite dimensional irreducible $G$-modules $\Vl$.
-In \cite{lusztig} the author constructs a ``universal'' canonical basis $B$ in a quantized enveloping algebra $U$ associated to a root system.
-He shows the basis $B$ specialize to a basis for $\Vl$ for all highest weights $\lambda$.
-It would be interesting to compare Lusztig's basis to the semi canonical basis $\BB$ in the case when $G=\SL(E)$ and there is an equality
+Let $G$ be a semi simple linear algebraic group and $L$ a finite dimensional irreducible $G$-module with highest weight $\lambda$ and highest weight vector $v\in L$.
+Much work has been devoted to the construction of canonical bases in $L$.
+In the paper \cite{lusztig} the author constructs a \emph{universal} canonical basis $B$ in a quantized enveloping algebra $U$ associated to a root system.
+He shows that the basis $B$ specialize to a basis for $L$ for all highest weights $\lambda$.
+One could speculate about the existence of a universal canonical filtration with a universal canonical basis $B_l$ specializing to a basis for $L_l$ for every highest weight $\lambda$.
+One should then compare this basis to the basis given in Theorem \ref{maintheorem} for every highest weight $\lambda$.